 |Total covered payrolls||$2,085,275,839||100%|

-As shown in the table above, QCEW data showed that Grant County’s workers received a little over $1.701 billion in wages in 2018.
-Over two-thirds of this wage income (specifically, 67.4 percent) was earned in five, two-digit NAICS industries or sectors (i.e., local government, agriculture, manufacturing, private health services, and retail trade).
-Local government was the largest provider of wage income/payroll in the county in 2018, supplying 22.0 percent of total earned wage income and accounting for 17.1 percent total covered employment (see “Industry employment” section).
-Agriculture, forestry and fishing ranked second in 2018 in terms of share of total covered payroll, providing 17.3 percent of all wages earned in Grant County - with the lion’s share of these wages being earned in the agricultural industry (versus forestry and fishing).
+As shown in the table above, QCEW data showed that Grant County’s workers received nearly $2.09 billion in wages in 2021.
+Approximately 62.5 percent of this total wage income/payroll was earned in five, two-digit NAICS industries or sectors (local government, agriculture, manufacturing, professional and business services, and health services).
+Local government was the largest provider of wage income and payroll in the county in 2021, supplying 21.5 percent of total earned wage income and accounting for 17.2 percent total covered employment (see “Industry employment” section).
+Agriculture, forestry and fishing ranked second in 2021 in terms of share of total covered payroll, providing 15.3 percent of all wages earned in Grant County – with the lion’s share of these wages being earned in the agricultural industry (versus forestry and fishing).

 Average annual covered wages in Grant County during 2021 were highest in information ($154,871), professional and technical services ($122,473) and management of companies and enterprises ($103,961).
 Conversely, average annual wages were lowest in private educational services ($19,111), accommodation and food services ($21,806), and arts, entertainment, and recreation ($27,454).